Siege of Luxembourg (1684): Preparations

+Attack

-The siege started when defensive positions were built around the city from 28 April and 8 May, in order to protect the besieging army.
+The fortress was surrounded by French troops on 28 April, taking the advantage of surprise.
+The siege started when camps and defensive positions were built around the city from 29 April to 7 May, in order to protect the besieging army; these were lines of contravallation and circumvallation.
 About 12,000 workers were used, including conscripted farmers.
 Workers were also brought in from the areas of Metz, Toul and Verdun.

+As part of their encampments, the French constructed a field hospital in Alzingen to the south of the fortress.
+The French food supply centre for the siege was in Metz.
+Artillery pieces were transported by river via the Moselle from Metz to Grevenmacher, and then continuing by road.
+The empty boats returned to Nancy, to be loaded there with hay and oats.
+Road transports went via Cattenom, Gavisse and Hesperange.

 The defenders attempted to hinder the work as much as possible.
 On 1 May there was a major sortie: the workers in the area of the attack were driven off and the defences destroyed, before a counter-attack forced the Spanish to return to the fortress.

-As the main point of attack, Vauban chose the Front of the plain (New Gate front).
-Furthermore, an additional point of attack and several feint attacks were planned.
+As the main point of attack, Vauban chose the Front of the plain (New Gate front), attacking from Limpertsberg.
+Furthermore, two additional points of attack and several feint attacks were planned.
+One additional point of attack led via the Neumunster Plateau up the Bock, the other from Cents down to the Wenceslas Wall.
 From early May, the actual siege trenches were dug.
 With the help of sap trenches, Vauban approached the fortress in two locations.
 The closest Front was still half a gunshot away from the covered passages of the city.
 Both points of attack were linked through a connecting trench.
 The French set up four batteries for the siege artillery, which were aimed at the main point of attack.
 Along with normal guns, mortars were used.
 In the night of 8 May, the cannons started firing on the city.
 The defenders reacted on 9 May with several sorties and destroyed several offensive buildings, but could not stop the construction work.
 On 11 May the besiegers were within 30 steps of the closest covered passage of the fortress.
 Three parallels connected the trenches.
 Additional gun batteries were brought in.
 At other locations, the trenches were also nearing the city.